JulesDT/friweb/README.md

 ## Description

 This project is built over two main modules
- - An indexing module, enabling to index CACM or CS276 collection, using BSBI or Map-Reduce indexing methods
+* An indexing module, enabling to index CACM or CS276 collection, using BSBI or Map-Reduce indexing methods
- - A search module, enabling to search string in CACM or CS276 collections in interactive mode or as command parameter
+* A search module, enabling to search string in CACM or CS276 collections in interactive mode or as command parameter

-Different search methods available :
+Different search methods are available :

- - Boolean Search
+* Boolean Search
- - Vectorial Search
+* Vectorial Search
-   - Using `tf-idf` weights (tf-idf)
+    * Using 'tf-idf' weights (tf-idf)
-   - Using `tf-idf-norm` weights (normalized tf-idf)
+    * Using 'tf-idf-norm' weights (normalized tf-idf)
-   - Using `norm-freq` weights (normalized frequencies)
+    * Using 'norm-freq' weights (normalized frequencies)

 You will find more detailed results and statistics in [this document](./rapport.md)